LifeMD (LFMD)

 Share Issuance

-- LifeMD commenced an underwritten registered public offering of common stock in September 2021, with net proceeds intended for debt repayment, working capital, new patient customer acquisition expenses, and capital expenditures.
+- In September 2021, LifeMD commenced an underwritten registered public offering of common stock, with proceeds intended for debt repayment, working capital, patient acquisition, and capital expenditures.

 Inbound Investments